 Playa de las Arenas – El Gobernador, in Manilva, has several coves for diving and has an interesting seabed combination of sand and rocks.
 At Marina del Este you’ll find good conditions for beginners and at La Herradura lots of marine life and caves.

 You can also head to nearby Gibraltar where you’ll find wrecks, incredible rock formations and lots of marine life.
-Due to the spread out nature of diving around Malaga, it’s worth hiring a car at the airport from Avis so you can explore a bit further afield.
+Due to the spread out nature of diving around Malaga, it’s worth hiring a car at the airport so you can explore a bit further afield.

 Medes Islands, Spain